 Torrey Pines Gliderport

 Parking over here is FREE!
 Yes Free!
-It is tough to find any parking, much less free parking over near Torrey Pines.
+It is tough to find any parking, much less free parking near Torrey Pines.

 La Jolla Underwater Park

 Looking down from above on the Black’s Beach Overlook provides stellar views of the La Jolla Underwater Park, which spans from Black’s Beach south to the La Jolla Cove.
 (Click on the above link for more information).